ARITZIA

 Purpose — To design a world class omni-channel customer experience by balancing functionality, usability, and aesthetics, raising the bar for quality, striving for ultimate simplicity and beauty, providing a fashion-forward and culturally-relevant perspective, and understanding the science behind status and culture.

-My Role — I was among the first to join the design team in 2018, responsible for creating an aspirational ecommerce experience and setting the design direction for Aritzia.com.
-As a Senior Digital Product Designer, I currently lead the “Evaluating” phase of the customer journey, which primarily focuses on: Product Details, Cart, and Wishlist.
+My Role — I was among the first to join the design team in 2018, responsible for creating an aspirational ecommerce experience and setting the design direction for Aritzia.com and iOS app.

-Results — Since I started, we’ve consistently improved conversion rates to keep up with rapid session growth.
-This contributed to annual ecommerce revenue growth between 30-88%, reaching $770M in Fiscal 2023.
-Aritzia.com was also ranked as the #1 Women’s Fashion (multi-brand) site in Newsweek's Best Online Shops 2023.
+Results — Since starting, we’ve consistently improved conversion rates to keep up with rapid session growth.
+This contributed to annual ecommerce revenue growth between 30-88%, reaching $1.29 Billion in Fiscal 2026.
+The Aritzia iOS app reached #1 in the App Store across North America and Aritzia.com was ranked as the #1 Women’s Fashion (multi-brand) site in Newsweek's Best Online Shops 2023.

-Below are select design projects I have led:
+Below are select initiatives I have led or significantly contributed to:

 Notify Me When Back In Stock